jeanoskii/Software-Design-06LabActivity/README.md

 #### Instructions
-1. Fork the master repo
+1. Fork this repo
-2. Download the forked repo
+2. Download the forked repo from your GH repository list
 3. Inspect the code for defects, formatting, etc.
-4. Modify the code when necessary
+4. Modify the code if necessary
 5. Submit a pull request and indicate the reason for the change, benefits and drawbacks, performance considerations, etc.
 6. I will inspect your pull request.
 Your grade will be based on your merits of your proposed changes.
+7. Take a screenshot of your pull request and submit to eLMS.